 17 April Extraordinary Council Meeting

 29 May Ordinary Council Meeting

 28 August Extraordinary Council Meeting

 11 December Ordinary Council Meeting

-Get the Business Paper for the Council Meeting held on Tuesday, 26 March.
+Get the Business Paper for the Council Meeting to be held on Tuesday, 25 June.

 Council normally meets every fourth Tuesday at the Council Chambers in Civic Place, Katoomba, between the end of January and mid-December.
 Get the meeting schedule and links to Business Papers here.